PoojaB24/movie-review-assignment/README.md

 - Backend Database: Firebase Firestore (NoSQL)

 ## Features
-- Users can submit movie name, rating and review
+- Users can submit movie details and give ratings/reviews
 - Data is stored in Firebase Firestore
 - Reviews are displayed in the "Latest Reviews" section